ryanwy/git-keywords-expand/README.md

 using hooks:

-1) just put the post-commit file under .git/hooks/, every time after your commit, the post-commit script is triggered, and it'll commit the version again and update the version information to your local files.
+1) just put the post-commit file under .git/hooks/ (every time after your commit, the post-commit script is triggered, and it'll commit the version again and update the version information to your local files.)

 using filters and hooks: